Do You Have A Personal Game Plan?

 Step Six: Negotiate

-You will seek to manage any objections to your background, qualifications, etc. for this position.
+Seek to manage any objections to your background, qualifications, etc. for this position.
 Further, you will negotiate any compensation issues to obtain the best possible financial position.

 Step Seven: Closing

-Your immediate goal on the interview is to obtain a commitment from the interviewer in the form of a job offer.
+Your immediate goal in the interview is to obtain a commitment from the interviewer in the form of a job offer.
 This entails the delicate and sometimes uncomfortable art of asking for the job.
-This request may take the form of an Assumptive Close (‘how does next Monday work for a start date”), or a Trial Close (when early agreement is reached on an issue, you use that as an opportunity to ask for the job).
+This request may take the form of an Assumptive Close (‘how does next Monday work for a start date”), or a Trial Close (when an early agreement is reached on an issue, you use that as an opportunity to ask for the job).

 Step Eight: Support

-If the job is not offered at the end of the Interview, then you begin the followup process with a thank-you note or email.
+If the job is not offered at the end of the Interview, then you begin the follow-up process with a thank-you note or email.
 Periodically, you followup on e-mail or phone, using each opportunity to remind the interviewer of your common interests, etc.

 VI.
 Measurement and Control of Game Plan